asherccohen/notepad-repo/no shared libs.md

-Here's a concise, no-BS manifesto-style internal doc you can use:
+Stop Publishing Internal npm Packages (the wrong way)

----
+Let’s be blunt: internal npm packages are usually a mess.

-Stop Publishing Internal npm Packages
+We don’t hate code reuse.
+We hate how it’s being done.
+You’re shipping brittle packages, half-bundled, under-typed, and over-promised.
+That’s not scalable.
+That’s not maintainable.
+That’s not even useful.

 Let’s be clear: you are not a library maintainer.
 And that’s okay—because that’s not your job.